uoguelph-mlrg/theano_alexnet/pretrained/alexnet/readme.md

 The trained parameters are from the 65 training epoch.
 This model obtains a top-1 accuracy 57.40% (error rate 42.60%), a top-5 accuracy 80.14% (error rate 19.86%) on the validation set, using just the center crop.

+4. For your convenience, if you need the img_mean of our preprocessed data, it can be found here: [img_mean](https://www.dropbox.com/s/qykktrs5vyhpbov/img_mean.npy?dl=0)

 ## License

 This model is released for unrestricted use.